New Hampshire District Labeled ‘Swingiest’ In The Nation Heads To The Polls In Primary

 — Let America Vote (@letamericavote) September 11, 2018

-Pappas represents the establishment having been a big part of the district’s Democratic Party for many years he has received endorsements from most of the high profile Democrats in the state including both of New Hampshire’s senators.
-Pappas’ chances are also helped by being a well-known figure in the District for his popular restaurant the Puritan Backroom.
+As Pappas represents the establishment and has been a big part of the district’s Democratic Party for many years, he has received endorsements from most of the high profile Democrats in the state, including both of New Hampshire’s senators.
+Pappas’ chances are also helped by being a well-known figure in the district for his popular restaurant the Puritan Backroom.

-On the other hand, Sullivan is the outsider, she has built her campaign on challenging the status-quo and of representing women in the district and the country.
+On the other hand, Sullivan is the outsider.
+She has built her campaign on challenging the status quo and of representing women in the district and the country.
 Sullivan is such an outsider that she only moved to the district last year, something that Pappas has tried to use to his advantage in the race, with CNN reporting she has been described as a “carpetbagger.”

-In an interview with Reuters Dante Scala, political science professor at the University of New Hampshire said that Sullivan fits the national mood of the party.
+In an interview with Reuters Dante Scala, political science professor at the University of New Hampshire, said that Sullivan fits the national mood of the party.

 “Democratic women are angry, Sullivan is a good candidate who fits the national mood among Democrats.”

-Despite the two candidates on the Republican side, State Senator Andy Sanborn and veteran and former police chief Eddie Edwards, being largely in agreement on issues with Donald Trump advisors endorsing both of them the race has been an angry and bitter fight.
+Despite the two candidates on the Republican side, State Senator Andy Sanborn and veteran and former police chief Eddie Edwards, being largely in agreement on issues with Donald Trump advisors endorsing both of them, the race has been an angry and bitter fight.

-Edwards has said that he will not endorse Sanborn if he wins the race claiming that “we care about character” in an interview leading into the election.
+Edwards has said that he will not endorse Sanborn if he wins the race, claiming that “we care about character” in an interview leading into the election.

-There is history on offer for both Edwards and Pappas, should Edwards win he would be New Hampshire’s first African-American congressman while Pappas would be the first openly gay congressman to represent the state.
+There is history on offer for both Edwards and Pappas.
+Should Edwards win, he would be New Hampshire’s first African-American congressman while Pappas would be the first openly gay congressman to represent the state.

-With 40 percent of New Hampshire voters registered as “undeclared” both primaries are sure to be tight but for America’s ‘swingiest’ district things are definitely about to change.
+With 40 percent of New Hampshire voters registered as “undeclared,” both primaries are sure to be tight but for America’s “swingiest” district, and things are definitely about to change.